Thank you for your interest in Open Access publishing.

 Yes, a list of authors and articles funded by CURIE will be published on the University's Open Access website, and CURIE funded works will be made available through the institutional repository (CURVE).

 Will the CURIE funds be made available permanently?

-The project will be evaluated regularly in relation to its contribution to Carleton's strategic, academic and research plans.
+The program will be evaluated annually in relation to its contribution to Carleton's strategic, academic and research plans.
 Continuation of this initiative depends on the continued availability of base funding.

 What are the application procedures?